 Yao, L, Sheng, QZ, Ngu, AHH, Li, X, Benatallah, B & Wang, X 2017, 'Building Entity Graphs for the Web of Things Management' in Managing the Web of Things: Linking the Real World to the Web, pp. 275-303.View/Download from: Publisher's site

-Bai, L, Yao, L, Kanhere, SS, Wang, X & Yang, Z 2019, 'Automatic Device Classification from Network Traffic Streams of Internet of Things', Proceedings - Conference on Local Computer Networks, LCN, pp. 597-605.View/Download from: UTS OPUS or Publisher's site
+Bai, L, Yao, L, Kanhere, SS, Wang, X & Yang, Z 2018, 'Automatic Device Classification from Network Traffic Streams of Internet of Things', 2018 IEEE 43rd Conference on Local Computer Networks (LCN 2018), IEEE 43rd Conference on Local Computer Networks, USA, pp. 597-605.View/Download from: UTS OPUS or Publisher's site

 © 2018 IEEE.
 With the widespread adoption of Internet of Things (IoT), billions of everyday objects are being connected to the Internet.
 Effective management of these devices to support reliable, secure and high quality applications becomes challenging due to the scale.
 As one of the key cornerstones of IoT device management, automatic cross-device classification aims to identify the semantic type of a device by analyzing its network traffic.
 It has the potential to underpin a broad range of novel features such as enhanced security (by imposing the appropriate rules for constraining the communications of certain types of devices) or context-awareness (by the utilization and interoperability of IoT devices and their high-level semantics) of IoT applications.
 We propose an automatic IoT device classification method to identify new and unseen devices.
 The method uses the rich information carried by the traffic flows of IoT networks to characterize the attributes of various devices.
 We first specify a set of discriminating features from raw network traffic flows, and then propose a LSTM-CNN cascade model to automatically identify the semantic type of a device.
 Our experimental results using a real-world IoT dataset demonstrate that our proposed method is capable of delivering satisfactory performance.
 We also present interesting insights and discuss the potential extensions and applications.